Deltares/GEOLib-Plus/docs/community/tutorials/tutorial_custom_cpt_interpretation.rst

             w.record(key)
         w.close()

-The user can also check that the shapefile contains the correct geometry by plotting it.
+The user can also check if the shapefile contains the correct geometry by plotting it.

 .. code-block:: python

+    import matplotlib.pyplot as plt

     # Plot Shape file
-    import shapefile
     sf = shapefile.Reader(Path('qc_only_rule'))
     print('number of shapes imported:', len(sf.shapes()))
     plt.figure()